 Regulations

-A. To the extent Washington’s State Environmental Policy Act of 1971 (SEPA) RCW 43.21C, is applicable, the analysis of environmental impacts from proposed shoreline uses or developments shall be conducted consistent with the rules implementing SEPA, the Pe Ell Critical Areas Ordinance and WAC 197–11.
+A. To the extent Washington’s State Environmental Policy Act of 1971 (SEPA) RCW 43.21C, is applicable, the analysis of environmental impacts from proposed shoreline uses or developments, and measures to mitigate environmental impacts, shall be conducted consistent with the rules implementing SEPA in WAC 197-11, and the Pe Ell Critical Areas Ordinance .

 B. Where required, mitigation measures shall be applied in the following sequence of steps listed in order of priority.